jsbangsund/python_to_originlab/README.md

 ## Overview
 Functions in python to automate sending data and basic plotting functions in OriginLab.
 The function matplotlib_to_origin can convert matplotlib figures directly to origin graphs.

 The function matplotlib_to_origin will try it's best to convert a matplotlib figure to an origin graph, extracting data and line properties from the figure and axis handles.
-It's by no means perfect, but allows for data to quickly be transferred from the python environment to OriginLab for further tweaking and sharing.
+It's by no means perfect, but allows for data to quickly be transferred from the python environment to OriginLab for further tweaking and sharing (with, e.g., advisors who demand you use Origin).
 ![Example Origin Plot](https://github.com/jsbangsund/python_to_originlab/blob/master/example.png)

 ## Dependencies